-Just yesterday, Heady NJ was questioning why Attorney General Gurbir Grewal and Governor Murphy were not supporting Jersey City’s stance to end cannabis prosecutions while they are working towards legalization.
+Heady NJ was questioned why Attorney General Gurbir Grewal and Governor Murphy didn’t support Jersey City’s ending cannabis prosecutions.
+It makes sense while they are working toward legalization.

 Why isn’t the @GovMurphy administration supporting this?
 They should be supporting this statewide until legalization happens.
 Should have been the first thing they did when getting into office. https://t.co/MCoLPzdew1

-One day after the City of Jersey City had enacted a policy to decriminalize marijuana, Grewal sent a letter to Chief Municipal Prosecutor Jake Hudnut stating that he did not have the legal authority to take such an action, therefore the policy was “void.”
+Grewal sent a letter to Hudnut stating that he did not have the legal authority to take such an action.
+It was sent one day after the City of Jersey City had enacted a policy to decriminalize marijuana.
+Therefore the policy was “void.”
 Thus while Hudnut sought to end cannabis prosecutions, Grewal did not allow him to do so.

 Jersey City undoubtedly has prosecution discretion + the ability to implement that.
 We aren’t changing law but we’ll continue a support our Chief Prosecutor’s judgment which we outlined in decrim policy we’ll follow.
 We respect the letter but don’t agree.
 JC = right side here https://t.co/wF4oe6I4Or

 — Steven Fulop (@StevenFulop) July 20, 2018

 However, Grewal’s office met with Hudnut and other public safety officials from Jersey City yesterday in hopes of finding a middle ground.

 The AG’s office will convene a steering committee to address marijuana and ending cannabis prosecutions in the future.
-It’s also expected that the state legislature and governor will legalize cannabis by the September date referenced by Grewal in the memo issued to the municipal prosecutors.
+It’s also expected that the state legislature and governor will legalize cannabis by September.
+That is the date referenced by Grewal in the memo issued to the municipal prosecutors.

 “I took the job as Chief Prosecutor in Jersey City to help build a progressive, proactive, and thoughtful prosecutor’s office.
-We want to make sure that Jersey City is at the forefront of these conversations and I’m proud to have pushed this issue from the onset,” Hudnut said.
+We want to make sure that Jersey City is at the forefront of these conversations.
+I’m proud to have pushed this issue from the onset,” Hudnut said.

 In 2016, approximately 36,000 people were arrested in New Jersey for cannabis.
 32,000 were for simple possession, non-violent offenses.